-In this regard, the framework plan provides for a fully permeable and recognisable, interconnecting network of streets, pedestrian and cycle routes, squares and public parks, along with varied and visually interesting buildings and vistas, connecting to the existing and proposed recreational facilities, the village centre, the primary school, public open spaces, between residential blocks and to existing and planned routes within the adjoining development.
+The framework plan should provide for a fully permeable and recognisable, interconnecting network of streets, pedestrian and cycle routes, squares and public parks, along with varied and visually interesting buildings and vistas, connecting to the existing and proposed recreational facilities, the village centre, the primary school, public open spaces, between residential blocks and to existing and planned routes within the adjoining development.

-Streets have been designed to give control back to pedestrians and therefore encourage healthy activity.
+Streets should be designed to give control back to pedestrians and therefore encourage healthy activity.
 This will be achieved by paying close attention to the design of street surfaces and planting which are integrated with traffic calming design.
 All open spaces are addressed and overlooked promoting natural surveillance of these areas and improving the general quality of life.
 Attractive and successful outdoor areas provide a quality public realm which is essential to providing each sector with its own individual identity.